Knowledge Centre

 5. Research Your Preferred Law Firms

-By carrying out thorough research, you can tailor your training contract applications and stand out from the crowd.
+By carrying out thorough research, you can tailor your

 Law firms can spot a generic application from a mile away and will prioritise candidates who have put obvious effort into them.